StatCan/time-series-library/README.md

 <a name="Vector.monthly"></a>
 ### monthly(mode)

-Converts the frequency of a vector to monthly, returning the last reference period for each month.
+Converts the frequency of a vector to monthly.

 The parameter **mode** is optional and can be one of the following strings:
 - `"last"`: Takes the last reference period of each month (Default).
 - `"sum"`: Takes the sum of each month.
 - `"average"`: Takes the average of each month.
+- `"max"`: Takes the maximum value of each month.
+- `"min"`: Takes the minimum value of each month.

 Example:
 ```javascript